 Issuer: Ryanair DAC.

 Guarantor: Ryanair Holdings plc.

 Risk Factors: Investing in Notes issued under the Programme involves certain risks.
-The principal risk factors that may affect the abilities of the Issuer and the Guarantor to fulfil their respective obligations under the Notes are discussed under " Risk Factors " below.
-Global Co-ordinator: Citigroup Global Markets Limited Arrangers: BNP Paribas and Citigroup Global Markets Limited.
+The principal risk factors that may affect the abilities of the Issuer and the Guarantor to fulfil their respective obligations under the Notes are discussed under "Risk Factors" below.

+Global Co-ordinator: Citigroup Global Markets Limited

+Arrangers: BNP Paribas and Citigroup Global Markets Limited.

 Dealers: Bank of China (Europe) S.A.

+Bank of China Limited, London Branch

-Barclays Bank Ireland PLC BNP Paribas Citigroup Global Markets Europe AG Citigroup Global Markets Limited Commerzbank Aktiengesellschaft Crédit Agricole Corporate and Investment Bank Goodbody Stockbrokers UC ING Bank N.V.
+Barclays Bank Ireland PLC

+Citigroup Global Markets Europe AG Citigroup Global Markets Limited Commerzbank Aktiengesellschaft

+Crédit Agricole Corporate and Investment Bank

+Goodbody Stockbrokers UC

+ING Bank N.V.

 J.P.
-Morgan Securities ple J&E Davy Unlimited Company MUFG Securities (Europe) N.V.
-SMBC Bank EU AG Standard Chartered Bank and any other Dealer appointed from time to time by the Issuer and the Guarantor either generally in respect of the Programme or in relation to a particular Tranche of Notes.
+Morgan Securities plc J&E Davy Unlimited Company Lloyds Bank Corporate Markets plc MUFG Securities (Europe) N.V.

+SMBC Bank EU AG Standard Chartered Bank

+and any other Dealer appointed from time to time by the Issuer and the Guarantor either generally in respect of the Programme or in relation to a particular Tranche of Notes.

 Fiscal Agent: Citibank, N.A., London Branch.

 Irish Listing Agent: Arthur Cox Listings Services Limited.

+Final Terms or Drawdown

+Prospectus:

-Final Terms or Drawdown Prospectus: Notes issued under the Programme may be issued either (1) pursuant to this Base Prospectus and associated Final Terms or (2) pursuant to a Drawdown Prospectus.
+Notes issued under the Programme may be issued either (1) pursuant to this Base Prospectus and associated Final Terms or (2) pursuant to a Drawdown Prospectus.
 The terms and conditions applicable to any particular Tranche of Notes will be the Conditions as completed to the extent described in the relevant Final Terms or, as the case may be the relevant Drawdown Prospectus.

 Listing and Trading: Application has been made for Notes to be admitted during the period of twelve months after the date hereof to listing on the Official List of Euronext Dublin and to trading on the regulated market of Euronext Dublin.
 The Programme also permits Notes to be issued on the basis that they will not be admitted to listing, trading and/or quotation by any competent authority, stock exchange and/or quotation system or to be admitted to listing, trading and/or quotation by such other or further competent authorities, stock exchanges and/or quotation systems as may be agreed with the Issuer.

+Clearing Systems:

+Euroclear Bank SA/NV ("Euroclear") and/or Clearstream Banking, S.A. ("Clearstream, Luxembourg" and together with Euroclear, the "ICSDs") and/or, in relation to any Tranche of Notes, any other clearing system as may be specified in the relevant Final Terms.

+Initial Programme Amount:

+Up to €6,000,000,000 (or its equivalent in other currencies) aggregate principal amount of Notes outstanding and guaranteed at any one time.

+Issuance in Series:

+Notes will be issued in Series.
+Each Series may comprise one or more Tranches issued on different issue dates.
+The Notes of each Series will all be subject to identical terms, except that the issue date and the amount of the first payment of interest may be different in respect of different Tranches.
+The Notes of each Tranche will all be subject to identical terms in all respects save that a Tranche may comprise Notes of different denominations.

+Forms of Notes: